We speak with an expert to find out more about the infectious hand, foot, and mouth disease and how you can protect your child and yourself from it.

 Q: When is an HFMD patient most contagious?A: An HFMD patient is most contagious during the course of the illness.

 Q: Most adults and children are kept from public spaces when they contract HFMD.
-For example, a child is required to undergo a mandatory 10-day quarantine if he or she contracts HFMD.
 When will HFMD patients be able to return to their normal routine (e.g. attending school or work)?

 A: Generally, you or your child may return to work or school once your blisters have dried up and all your symptoms have cleared.
 You can do these four checks to ensure that you or your child is fit to return to work or school:

-Q: Is it true that: a) you can get HFMD more than once b) you can continue breastfeeding your child safely even if you have HFMD?A: Yes , it is possible for you to get HFMD again even if you have contracted HFMD before.
+Q: Is it true that: a) you can get HFMD more than once b) you can continue breastfeeding your child safe even if you have HFMD?A: Yes, it is possible for you to get HFMD again even if you have contracted HFMD before.
 While you can develop immunity to the particular virus that has made you sick, you may still get HFMD as it can be caused by several types of viruses.